Nebo Colliery

 1993 – January, Nebo Colliery ceases production, prompting the demolition of the Bradford breaker building and coal bin at Kemira Valley (Coal News, Issue 94, Oct 1993)

 2006 – Nebo Calyx Shafts Nos.
 1 & 2 are backfilled, capped and the site rehabilitated.
-Nebo No. 3 Shaft is downcasting with Nebo No. 4 Shaft upcasting.
+Nebo No. 3 Shaft is downcasting with Nebo No. 4 Shaft upcasting, now servicing Elouera Colliery.

 2007 – Elouera Colliery (in conjunction with Avondale Colliery) is acquired by Gujarat NRE being renamed NRE Wongawilli Colliery.